 Assessing the environmental impacts of UK supply chains

-Unsustainable consumption poses a significant threat to our planet, depleting resources and causing a wide range of environmental impacts.
 Sustainable consumption is essential for preserving natural resources, protecting biodiversity, and mitigating climate change.
-To support the transition towards greener, more resilient supply chains, our work focuses on three main areas:
+To support the transition towards greener, more resilient supply chains, our work focuses on these main areas:

 - measuring the sustainability of consumption,